OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-17.md

 ## Matthew 17:18

-Jesus rebuked the demon, and it came out of the boy, and he was healed at that moment.
+Jesus commanded the demon to leave, and it departed from the boy, who was healed instantly.

 ---

 ## Matthew 17:19

-Then the disciples came to Jesus privately and asked, “Why couldn’t we drive it out?”
+Later, the disciples approached Jesus in private and asked, “Why were we unable to drive it out?”

 ## Matthew 17:20